Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Related Work

 \section{Related Work}

 Since the emergence and rapid advancement of Large Language Models (LLMs), they have become transformative tools across a wide spectrum of disciplines.
-Their capacity to process unstructured data, model complex relationships, and perform reasoning tasks has enabled substantial progress in automation and decision support.
-Recent studies have demonstrated that LLMs are not confined to general-purpose dialog but are increasingly being specialized through optimization and instruction design to address domain-specific challenges.
+Their capacity to process unstructured data, model complex relationships, and perform reasoning tasks has enabled substantial progress in automation and decision support across many domains.

+While much of this progress has been driven by advances in model architecture and training data, recent research has highlighted that model behavior is also strongly influenced by how tasks are presented.
+In particular, the linguistic framing of prompts, including instruction format, contextual cues, and pragmatic tone, can shape how LLMs interpret questions and generate responses.
+As a result, prompt engineering has emerged as an important mechanism for adapting general-purpose models to domain-specific tasks without additional fine-tuning.